activecell/porchetta/Readme.md

 ### porchetta#addModel(model, name)

   Sync Backbone.Model instance through porchetta-server.
-It tracks `change` and `destroy` event.
+It tracks only `change` event.
 Logic is similar to `addCollection`.

 ## One minute setup